 What Statistical Significance Is & What It Isn’t

 While statistical significance is an important indicator of test validity significance in itself is NOT validity.

 Statistical Significance Does Not Necessitate Validity

 The relationship between the two is asymmetrical.
 In other words, if you have a statistically significant test, you might not have a valid test.
 However, if you have a valid test, you definitely have a significant test.
 Make sense?
 Now that we know what statistical significance isn’t, let me tell you what it actually is.
 Significance is measured by a confidence level and confidence interval.

 The confidence level indicates to what percentage your test results won’t commit a type 1 error, the false positive.
 A false positive occurs when you see a change in your results, but that change is due to randomness (or other noise) and not the change in variations.
 At a 95% confidence level, you are saying that there is a 5% chance that your test results are the result of a type 1 error.
 95% has become the industry standard and should be the minimum confidence level for your tests.
 Remember, even tests that reach 95% confidence may be erroneous so you should regularly revisit old tests or retest surprising results to verify your findings.
 The confidence interval is indicated with a ‘±’.
 When you see a lift of 15% that lift is not static.
-Your confidence interval will give you the range you should expect, for examples if you have 15% lift with a ±5 that means your lift could actually be as high as 20% but as low as 10%.
+Your confidence interval will give you the range you should expect, for example, if you have a 15% lift with a ±5 that means your lift could actually be as high as 20% but as low as 10%.

 Why You Should Care

 Statistical significance is a critical factor in your testing campaigns, but it is not the only factor.
 Remember during your testing campaign to keep contextualize your numbers and consider things like test length, traffic source, and conversion lift in addition to your confidence level.
 Happy Testing!